 RESULTS

 The DROP study is currently in progress, with randomization of general practices underway.
 While they have not been invited to participate yet, they will be.
-The inclusion of GP practices is scheduled to take place from December 2023 to April 2024.
+The inclusion of GP practices is scheduled from December 2023 to April 2024.
 The follow-up period for each patient is 6 months.
-Results will be analysed through an intention-to-treat analysis for the RCT and a thematic analysis for the qualitative component.
+Results will be analyzed through an intention-to-treat analysis for the RCT and a thematic analysis for the qualitative component.
 Quantitative outcomes will focus on changes in prescriptions and symptoms, while the qualitative analysis will explore experiences and perceptions.

 CONCLUSIONS

 The DROP study aims to provide an evidence-based intervention in primary care that ensures the deprescription of drugs for OAB when there is an unfavorable risk-benefit profile.
-The DROP study's contribution lies in generating evidence for deprescribing practices and influencing best practices in healthcare.
+The DROP study’s contribution lies in generating evidence for deprescribing practices and influencing best practices in health care.

 CLINICALTRIAL